Lab 01: Dealing with Spatial Data in Python

 Since our data is intrinsically spatial (it has a geometry

-column), we can visualize it to understand the spatial distribution of the data better. plot()
+column), we can visualize it to better understand its spatial distribution. plot()

 is the function for it: